Symbolism in Jewelry

 • Usually accompanied by a motto that reminds us that death is waiting for us.

-• Lover’s Eye Miniatures
+• Lover's Eye Miniatures with Tears or Clouds

-• Sorrowful remembrances of a dearly loved one.
+• Sorrowful Remembrances of a Dearly Loved One.

-• Urns with adjacent designs
+• Urns with Ancient Designs

 • Angels/Putti or Classical Maidens